vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 What printed or phone documents do I need to carry?

+Make sure I have the right clothes for tomorrow.

+Make sure I have the right stuff to empty my pockets into my backpack (keys, wallet, etc. would need to be removed from my pockets during the scan).

 ## Day of the appointment

+### Make sure to wear clothes without any metal (even zippers)

+Clothes with metal can interfere with the integrity of DEXA scans.

 ### Make sure to drink enough water (if testing allows)